 - Equipment maintenance records & violations

 After you have gathered these things you should contact a lawyer to if you have a fighting chance to get the compensation you deserve.
-An attorney can help determine if a third-party lawsuit may be appropriate if your workplace burn injuries were the result of the employer's negligence.
+An attorney from our firm can help determine if a third-party lawsuit may be appropriate if your workplace burn injuries were the result of the employer's negligence.
 The advantage of a third-party lawsuit is you can pursue forms of compensation not available in a workers’ compensation claim, such as pain and suffering.

 If you need representation in Texas, please contact MAS Law: